oneops/oneops-training/includes/user-1-beginner-4-design.md

 - give name, description, email, save, then back to slides
 - talk about examples like webapp, console applications, show some in list

-## Variables

-Values to use across assembly.

-Note:
-- TBD still need to test the below
-- Click on 'appVersion'.
-Edit the variable, change the value to 1.0-SNAPSHOT.
-- Click on 'artifactId'.
-Edit the variable, change the value to hello-servlet.
-- Click on 'groupId'.
-Edit the variable, change the value to com.walmart.platform.examples.
-- Click on 'repositoryURL'.
-Edit the variable, change the value to http://repo.wal-mart.com.

 ## Platform